ReturnHelper/return-request-api-docs/source/Webhook.rst

 Inventory Created Notification
 ******************************

-This notification is only sent after
+This notification is sent after

 - :ref:`notification-markreceived`
 - :ref:`notification-warehouseMarkShipmentArrivedv2`
 - :ref:`notification-assignunknown`
+- :ref:`method-createvas` when choosing to split the parcel into multiple inventories

 to notify a new inventory has been created in the warehouse.
 Customers can further call :ref:`method-updatereturninventoryhandling` to assign handling once the inventory has been created.